Bagpipes & Bellows

 "Michael,

 I got them yesterday.
 They are great!
 I played with them for several hours yesterday, and it was so much easier.
+I would agree with all the comments on your website.
+Thanks!"

 Peter Walker,